 When at the top and on a clear day, a very short hike allows one to see Victoria and the Strait of Juan de Fuca.
 The view is spectacular.
 It is highly recommended that you take this trip only on a mainly sunny day.
 It is no fun walking around in the clouds and/or rain at the top.

-If you are from the U.S. and would like to come along, we leave the lower Hurricane Ridge Visitor Center about 8:30 AM.
-You could also meet us at the Black Ball Ferry terminal at 8:00 AM and cycle with us from there.
+If you are from the U.S. and would like to come along, I leave the lower Hurricane Ridge Visitor Center about 8:30 AM.
+You could also meet me at the Black Ball Ferry terminal at 8:00 AM and cycle with me from there.

 You may cycle at your own pace or cycle with a group but we all meet at the top.
-Traditionally we have all travelled down together between about 3 and 3:30 PM.
+Traditionally we have all travelled down together some time between 3:00 and 3:30 PM.

 This is a great one day bike trip and a formidable personal challenge.
 To see how this hill compares with others in B.C. and Alberta check out this table of Mountain Passes.
 All finishers of this hill are HIGH achievers!

 In order to get into the U.S. a Passport is now required.
 A BC drivers licence and your birth certificate and/or Canadian Citizenship document are NO longer good enough.

 From the Coho Ferry Terminal, turn left onto Railroad Ave.
 About 1/2 a block down, turn right (heading south) onto Laurel St. Two blocks further, turn left (heading east) down 1st Street.
 About 5 blocks down 1st Street, turn right (heading south) down Race St. This road will take you to the "Olympic National Park Visitor Center" (on your right).
 From Race St. turn right up the "Heart of the Hills Parkway" and you only have 18 miles (about 29 kilometers) left to go.

 My Recommendations for First Time Cyclists: